top of page

 Brain Breaks - Scarf (or Grocery Bag) Tossing and Catching/Juggling

-• Objective: To enhance concentration and hand-eye coordination.
+• Objective: Enhance concentration and hand-eye coordination.

 • Materials Needed: Scarves or lightweight grocery bags.